What Make Building Blocks in Africa Different?

 Jesika is passionate about helping others.
 She has worked for the U.S. Congress helping Senators and Congressmen build trust and improve communication with their constituents.
 She has also organized several fundraisers to build care kits for the homeless and hygiene kits for women.
 Jesika is excited to help BBIA expand their fundraising efforts and achieve their goal of building more schools in rural parts of Africa.

-BBA Local Partners
+Building Blocks Local Partners

-Papa is our local director in Ghana.
+Papa is our local project manager in Ghana.
 He has dedicated countless hours over the past year to lay the ground work for this school in Central Ghana.
 Papa grew up in Kyekyewere and was fortunate to receive an education.
 He desires the same of the children of his home village.
 Many do not have the opportunity, but that is about to change.
 Papa dreams big and works hard.
 Two characteristics for success.

-Noel is our local director in Kenya.
+Noel is our local project manager in Kenya.
 She is a community practitioner in Narok.
 Noel empowers the lives of girls and young mothers through literacy and by providing basic education and skills to help them earn a living.
 She is passionate about empowerment through education and knows this school in Kenya will provide a safe place for girls to learn.

 Porter's International Primary School, Kyekyewere, Ghana